 A form that addresses the documentation needs of both the Literacy Modality Plan and the Communication Plan has been created for use on behalf of school-age children and youth with both vision and hearing loss.

-The Literacy & Communication Learning Plan for Students with Combined Vision and Hearing Loss form can be found here:
+- Literacy and Communication Learning Plan for Students with Combined Vision and Hearing Loss form (PDF)

 - New York

 - North Dakota